jzstzero/VehicleKeys/README.md

 * 🔒 Lock & unlock vehicles with a realistic key fob animation
 * 🚗 Ownership check directly from the database (`owned_vehicles`)
 * 👮 Supports job vehicles defined in `config.lua`
-* ⚙️ No dependency on TS_Framework or Discord roles
 * 💬 Clean ESX notification messages
 * 🧩 Fully optimized and standalone within the ESX ecosystem